 As an Expat, there are numerous issues that complicate the Will-making process.
 You will need to consider what can be very complicated matters of residency and your domicile status and this means consulting a professional for advice.
 With the right solicitor, however, making a Will as an expat can be an entirely stress-free process, ensuring that your loved ones get the assets you want them to and reducing potential disputes and other complications.

 The following information provides a basic overview on the key areas you need to consider as an expat.
-It is best to call on 01273 604123 or email us to arrange a chat to discuss your specific circumstances and allow us to answer any questions you may have.
+However, for bespoke advice for you, it is best to call us on +441273 604123, email us or Make An Online Enquiry in order to discuss your specific circumstances and allow us to answer any questions you may have.

 Why Expats Should Make a Will

 Everyone should make a Will as they outline exactly what you want to happen to your assets when you die.
 Without a valid Will in place, your hard-earned assets will find themselves distributed under the rules of intestacy.
 More often than not, this results in your assets being distributed in a way that you would not want and your loved ones losing out.